Azure/AVDSessionHostReplacer/README.md

-# Welcome to Azure Virtual Desktop (AVD) Replacement Plans
+# Welcome to Azure Virtual Desktop (AVD) Session Host Replacer

 ## Overview

 This tool automates the deployment and replacement of session hosts in an Azure Virtual Desktop host pool.

-The best practice for AVD recommends replacing the session hosts instead of maintaining them, the AVD Replacement Plans helps you automate the task of replacing old session hosts with new ones automatically.
+The best practice for AVD recommends replacing the session hosts instead of maintaining them, the AVD Session Host Replacer helps you automate the task of replacing old session hosts with new ones automatically.

 # Getting started